mitchweaver/Discline/README.md

 * private channels
 * colored output, with user definable colors and custom roles
 * Log updates when users edit messages
+* /channels, /servers, /users to view information
+* use /help for more commands

 ### Planned Features
 ---------------------------